ShabazBadshah/Algorithms-and-Data-Structures-Basics/top-50-data-structure-questions/questions.md

 ---

-__10. Which data structures are applied when dealing with a recursive.__
+## 10. Which data structures are applied when dealing with a recursive function

+A stack is used in memory when recursion is used.
+It will store the return address of the function that called it, so when it computes the value it can return it to the parent call.

+---

 __11. What is a stack?__